 Could my 8 year old horse have PSSM?
 He has never shown any signs before hand.

 Yes, Most definitely.
 Especially the PSSM2 variants and RER which often only show symptoms after 6 years old.

 How can I decide what to test for?

-IF you are planning to breed, test for everything unless both parents are nn for any paticular issue, that issue you do not need to test for.
+IF you are planning to breed, test for everything unless both parents are nn for any particular issue, that issue you do not need to test for.

-IF you are wondering about symptoms your horse is having start with the pedigree.
+IF you are wondering about symptoms your horse is having, start with the pedigree.
 More and more info is coming to light every day.
-IF there is PSSM or something else in your horse's background then test for that issue.
-With pedigree analysis you can often rule out many things and target your testing so you are no wastin gmoney on test you don't need. eg. Should you 5 panel test your horse?
+If there is PSSM or something else in your horse's background then test for that issue.
+With pedigree analysis you can often rule out many things and target your testing so you are not wasting smoney on test you don't need. eg. Should you 5 panel test your horse?
 IF breeding yes.
-IF just trying to diagnose - then HERDA and GBED are not an issue as the symptoms for HERDA are very obvious and double positive GBED foals don't live.
-Once copey of HERDA or GBED do not affect the horse.
+If just trying to diagnose - then HERDA and GBED are not an issue as the symptoms for HERDA are very obvious and double positive GBED foals don't live.
+One copy of HERDA or GBED does not affect the horse.
 MH and HYPP bloodlines are known so can be ruled out via pedigree analysis.
 So instead of spending over $80 you can spend $40 and just test for PSSM1.

 What can I do once I know my results?

 My best recommendation is the facebook group called PSSM FORUM.
 You will find very good advice from people who have horses with these variants and what has worked for treating them.
 Often vets are behind on this information.
 If your vet is knowledgable, by all means be thankful and follow his advice!